TFC delivers insights on the cost of IVF with PGS

 As a researcher, scientist and clinician, Dr. Kaylen Silverberg makes statistical calculations every day.
-His number crunching focuses on improving outcomes for the 1 in 8 couples facing infertility in the U.S. At the American Society for Reproductive Medicine (ASRM) annual meeting in Baltimore, Dr. Silverberg was invited to address a question associated with a newer IVF lab technique called preimplantation genetic screening, or PGS.
+His number crunching focuses on improving outcomes for the 1 in 8 couples facing infertility in the U.S. At the (ASRM) annual meeting in Baltimore, Dr. Silverberg addressed an important question.
+He discussed a newer IVF lab technique called preimplantation genetic screening, or PGS.
+During his talk, he reviewed the cost of IVF with PGS.

-To test or not to test: Is routine PGS worth the cost?
+To test or not to test: Is the cost of IVF with PGS worth it?

 Before a packed room of fellow reproductive endocrinologists, embryologists and geneticists, Dr. Silverberg broke down the cost of IVF, PGS and ICSI, a technique used in conjunction with PGS, as compared with varying outcomes of pregnancy, no pregnancy and miscarriage.

-Do the benefits of PGS justify its cost?
+Do the benefits justify the cost of IVF with PGS?
 Yes.
 Dr. Silverberg detailed the primary reasons PGS is warranted to improve pregnancy rates while mitigating the emotional, physical and financial costs of multiples and miscarriage.

 A case for elective single embryo transfer, or eSET, with PGS